2d-inc/lottie_to_flare/README.md

 # Lottie To Flare
 Converter from Lottie's Bodymovin JSON format to the Flare editor's file format.

-# NEW
+# NEW - Not functional yet!
-Please note this is a work in progress, the tool is currently not functional as it spits out a known good Flare file for any input.
+Please note this is a work in progress, the tool is currently not functional as it spits out a known good Flare file for any input, but it is already stubbed out to do the Bodymovin parsing, conversion, and download of a valid flr2d file.

 # Goal
 Edit Lottie files in Flare and export them to Flutter or anywhere Flare runs.
 The code for the converter will be natively integrated into Flare so Lottie files can be directly dragged and dropped into Flare.